PolySync/polysync-core-cpp-examples/QtImageViewer/README.md

 ### QtImageViewer

 This is an example of a threaded C++ PolySync node.
-This code is an example application to demonstrate interaction with PolySync image data using the C++ PolySync APIs.
+This code is an example application intended to demonstrate an interaction with PolySync image data using the C++ PolySync APIs.
-It will visualize LiDAR, RADAR and object data from multiple sources in a Qt window.
+It will visualize LiDAR, RADAR, and object data from multiple sources in a Qt window.
-This example has tools to freeze-frame and measure distance; color by source or type; great for building sensor fusion applications.
+This example has tools to freeze frame and measure distance, color by source or type, and are great for building sensor fusion applications.
 The graphics were built with OpenGL and are very extendable.
-It has a built in system/node management tool to dynamically handle nodes coming on/off bus.
+It has a built-in system/node management tool to dynamically handle nodes coming on/off bus.

 ### Hardware requirements